What is a conversion optimization plan?

-We have already stressed the importance of keeping everyone involved in the process of CRO, but we didn’t talk about how you should go about accomplishing this.
+How should you go about accomplishing this?
 This is where training materials come into play.
 These include manuals, brochures, guides, and even dedicated training environments which are used for educational, training, and onboarding purposes.

-The best way to get started with making training materials is to write down everything you do as part of your CRO efforts.
+The best way to make training materials is to write down everything you do as part of your CRO efforts.
 By ensuring that all CRO-related activities are documented, you will create a means of bringing new team members up to speed on your CRO plan.
-Conversely, without training resources, a business attempting to do CRO will find itself struggling when employees leave for whatever reason.
+Conversely, without training resources, a business attempting to do CRO will find itself struggling when employees leave.

 In general, providing free training has been associated with improved employee retention rates.
-People are always keen on improving their workplace-related skills, so making training materials and courses to help employees improve themselves is almost always a worthy investment.
-Training materials will also help reduce employee anxiety when routine changes are effected in the course of CRO.
+People are always keen on improving their workplace-related skills.
+Making training materials and courses to help employees improve themselves is almost always a worthy investment.
+Training materials will also help reduce employee anxiety when there are routine changes.

-Finally, sharing the same set of training materials with your CRO team will ensure that they all have a solid foundation in CRO and related fields, which will pay off down the line as they engage in different CRO campaigns.
+Finally, sharing the same set of training materials with your CRO team will ensure that they all have a solid foundation in CRO and related fields.
+It will pay off down the line as they engage in different CRO campaigns.

 7. Hold Regular Meetings

 Meetings sometimes get a bad reputation in corporate culture, but they can be invaluable for CRO.
-Such meetings allow everyone involved in CRO to voice their opinions, report their progress, and discuss issues that might have cropped up.
-Meetings are crucial for helping the members of a CRO team maintain their motivatationd, especially those working remotely.
+Such meetings allow everyone in CRO to voice their opinions, report their progress, and discuss issues that might come up.
+Meetings are crucial for helping the members of a CRO team maintain their motivation.
+Especially those working remotely.

 Bear in mind that not every meeting will be a success.
 Sometimes people will simply not be motivated enough to actively engage in a meeting, and this is usually fine.
 On the upside, some meetings might generate so much interest that you’ll find yourself discussing issues until late in the evening.

 In addition to the core CRO team, you should also invite people from other departments.
-Employees working on search engine optimization, social media marketing, content marketing, web design, etc. should all be represented at meetings, if possible.
+Employees working on search engine optimization, social media marketing, content marketing, web design, etc. should all be present at meetings.
 Also, be sure to send the meeting agenda to everyone ahead of time, so they know what to expect.

-While CRO may be only a small subset of digital marketing as a whole, running a dedicated CRO-based strategy can impact your entire company.
-And in order to handle the process, you will need to develop a CRO plan as your first priority.
-Each company will have a slightly different CRO plan, but as long as you stick to the guidelines which we have outlined above, you will be able to create one that your entire team will have no problem understanding
+While CRO may be only a small subset of digital marketing as a whole.
+Running a dedicated CRO strategy can impact your entire company.
+In order to handle the process, you will need to develop a CRO plan as your first priority.
+Each company will have a slightly different CRO plan.
+As long as you stick to the guidelines which we have outlined above, you will be able to create one that your entire team will have no problem understanding

 About the author: Vanessa Davis is 32 years old, lives in New York and is currently a full-time technical writer at designrush.com.
 Her areas of expertise are content marketing and design and in her free time she enjoys yoga, skiing and having a day in the park with her kids.